The-Chinese-Room/InkpotDemo/README.md

 ### Parameter Passing
 Parameters from Ink are passed into the external function as an array of Inkpot values.<br>
-The paramters are ordered in the array with the left most function argument being the first at index 0 of the array, the second argument will be at index 1 and so on.<br>
+The parameters are ordered in the array with the left most function argument being the first at index 0 of the array, the second argument will be at index 1 and so on.<br>

 As values in Ink are not typed, you'll need to use helper functions to convert from Inkpot Values to the typed values that Blueprints use.<br>
 To make things easier, here are some helper functions to convert the elements of the Inkpot Value arrays.<br>